Reading information and tips

 In December 2020 we conducted a pupil survey on the children's thoughts and attitudes towards reading.
 Click here to view results

-Therefore, starting in the autumn term (Sept 2021) we are focusing on improving the reading and comprehension skills across the whole school.
+Therefore, starting in the autumn term (Sept 2021) we are focusing on improving the reading and comprehension skills across the whole school (this would have been implemented earlier but Covid hampered our plans).
 This will involve many aspects, including interventions, reading clubs, celebrations, incentives and rewards.
 This was due to begin in January 2021 but due to the partial school closure as a result of Covid lockdown, this was postponed.

 It is important that children read at home and we would like to strongly encourage this.
 It really does make a massive difference.
 They can read to parents/carers, siblings, grandparents….
 As an incentive to do so, we will be introducing a reward system for the children.
 Those who read for five consecutive days out of seven in a week, will receive a certificate in assembly for KS1.
 In KS2 they will receive an item of stationery.
 Teachers will keep a record for each child and those who read five days consecutively per week for the whole half term will receive a prize, and those who read five days consecutively per week for the whole term will receive a book of their choice to keep.

 In order to assist us with this incentive we would ask that children’s reading diaries are signed by whoever hears them read.
 Please feel free to add a comment such as: well done, lovely reading, excellent expression, found this hard, struggled with fluency or anything else you would like to tell us about their reading.
 Alternatively, you can just write the date and sign your name so we know that your child has read at home.
 We are happy for children to read to themselves and write a comment.
 However, we do ask that an adult then signs the reading diary too.